subhamlenka/subhamlenka/README.md

-###
+#### Hey people :raised_hand:

-<small>Hi there,I am Soumya,currently a working as a full-time software engineer.I developed my passion in coding when I was in my college,from that time I never looked back.I have a grasp in data structure and algorithms and also do leetcodes in my freetime.</small>
+Myself Soumya,currently working as a full-time software engineer.I developed my passion in coding when I was pursuing my bachelore degree in information technology,from that time I never looked back.I have strong grasp in data structure and algorithms and do leetcodes in my free hours.
+I enjoy going tech meetups and meet new people.

+##### Skills ⚡ : Java,Spring,Thymeleaf,Android,Postman,Pipeline,DS & Algo<br>

+##### Reach me 📫: subhamlenka@gmail.com

 <!--
 **subhamlenka/subhamlenka** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.